 Punchy Pedro from Bonk's Adventure is basically a dinosaur Joe Yabuki.
 It becomes blatantly obvious when you destroy the eggshell on his head.

-Chest Monster: Some orange flowers in Super Bonk will attack Bonk when he jumps on them instead of giving him items.
+Chest Monster: Some pink/red flowers (which normally award minor prizes) will become black flowers with large grins and attack Bonk when he jumps on them instead of giving him items.

 Contemporary Caveman: Subverted in Super Bonk, where King Drool uses a time machine to send Bonk into the future.
 Although he visits a city and a space station, they also have some structures made out of bone frames.
 This might be because the Hatchets have pretty much taken over the world.